By PublisherLast Updated June 2, 2022

 Without the technology to heat or cool our indoor environments, life would be a lot less comfortable and more challenging.
 Some people might take it for granted, but HVAC equipment is essential to our modern way of living.
 When it isn't working correctly, it seriously impacts our well-being and ability to contribute—whether at home, work, school, or almost anywhere else.

 Heating and cooling make a lot of what we all do possible.
 It's why HVAC schools offer such essential training.
 They help aspiring tradespeople become skilled at installing, fixing, maintaining, and replacing equipment like furnaces, heat pumps, ventilation systems, and air conditioners.
 With those kinds of skills, a technician can contribute to making a building a lot more comfortable and energy-efficient, which also positively affects the environment.

 9. What are the benefits of working in HVAC?

 Working in this trade can have a lot of appealing advantages.
 In fact, a few of the benefits that are often cited by experienced HVAC mechanics include:

-- Great income potential—In Canada, the median yearly pay of full-time HVAC or refrigeration technicians is more than $55,400, with some earning above $93,700.*** Plus, it's possible to make an even higher income by owning an HVAC contracting business.
+- Great income potential—2021 data from the Government of Canada's Job Bank shows the median hourly pay of full-time HVAC or refrigeration technicians was $31.66 per hour, with some earning above $48.00 per hour.
+Plus, it's possible to make an even higher income by owning an HVAC contracting business.

 - Career reliability—The work performed by people in the HVAC trade cannot be outsourced to those in another country.
 It has to be done locally and on-site, meaning that your skills will likely be valuable for a very long time.

 - A daily sense of accomplishment—HVAC involves a lot of hands-on tasks.
-So you get to see the results of your work in a tangible way.
+So you get to see the results of your work tangibly.
 And you often receive thanks from the customers and clients you help.